The Great Muta

 Titles Won:

-He is also famous for taking part in what was generally considered to be the bloodiest professional wrestling match of all time against Hiroshi Hase, leading to the creation of the “Muta scale” (which rates the bloodiness of matches, relative to this one’s 1.0 value).
+Others copied or modified some of the moves that he popularized or innovated, such as the Shining WizardMoonsaultMuta Lock and the Dragon screw leg whip.
+He took part in what was generally considered to be one of the bloodiest professional wrestling matches at the time against Hiroshi Hase, leading to the creation of the “Muta scale”, which rates the bloodiness of matches relative to this one’s 1.0 value.

 Notable Feuds